gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 ## Send-only Channels

-You can also declare channels as send-only, but these are of much more limited use.
-While they can provide useful assertions internally that a channel is never read from, receiving them with an API is kind of backwards, and you are generally better off using a bidirectional channel internally, and moderating channel writes with a function or method.
+You can also declare channels as send-only, but these are of more limited use, at least to an API.
+While they can provide useful assertions internally that a channel is never read from, and you should do this when you can, receiving them with an API is kind of backwards, and you are generally better off using a bidirectional channel internally, and moderating channel writes with a function or method.

-Send-only channels make only one appearance in the standard library in `os/signal`:
+Send-only channels make only one appearance in the API of the standard library: in `os/signal`.

 ```
 func Notify(c chan<- os.Signal, sig ...os.Signal)